gvenzl/oci-oracle-xe/README.md

 **Note:** creating a new database will add to the initial container startup time.
 If you do not want that additional startup time, use the already existing `XEPDB1` database instead.

 ### `APP_USER`
 This is an optional variable.
 Set this variable to a non-empty string to create a new database schema user with the name specified in this variable.
-The user will be created in the default `XEPDB1` pluggable database.
+For 18c and onwards, the user will be created in the default `XEPDB1` pluggable database.
 If `ORACLE_DATABASE` has been specified, the user will also be created in that pluggable database.
 This variable requires `APP_USER_PASSWORD` or `APP_USER_PASSWORD_FILE` to be specified as well.

 ### `APP_USER_PASSWORD`
 This is an optional variable.
 Set this variable to a non-empty string to define a password for the database schema user specified by `APP_USER`.
 This variable requires `APP_USER` to be specified as well.